 The risk of this problem is higher in people who have family members with this disease.

 The symptoms a person has depend on the type of CMT.
 Problems often start before age 30.
 The first sign is often a high arched foot or problems walking.

 - A hard time holding the foot up in a horizontal position

 - Slapping the feet on the floor when walking

-- Muscle cramping, weakness, and wasting in the legs—can spread to the arms later in life
+- Muscle cramping and weakness in the legs that can spread to the arms later in life

 - Decreased feeling in the feet and legs